Last Updated on 8 January, 2021 by Veronica

 On the way, you might be interested in stopping in Zambujeira do Mar, which has one of the best urban beaches in Portugal.

 Then you can stop in Odeceixe, which has a super special beach surrounded by a river.
-When we went, the river flowed in the opposite direction, from the sea to the inland.
+When we went, the river flowed opposite, from the sea to the inland.
 In the photo, you can see the river behind the beach.

-In Aljezur, you can see the beach Monte de Clérigo, which also has some paths on the cliffs that are awesome.
+In Aljezur, you can see the beach Monte de Clérigo, which has some awesome cliff paths.

 Sagres